ovh/djehouty/README.md

     * a TCP/TLS handler to send log entries over TCP with TLS support
     * a formatter to convert logging record into LTSV.

+## License

+Djehouty is availible under the [BSD 2-Clause License](https://opensource.org/licenses/BSD-2-Clause), see the `LICENSE` file for more information.